beyond-z/beyondz-platform/README.md

 	}
   	```
   * Use Bootstrap styles and components (CSS and JS) whenever possible (see fig 3).
   * Whenever possible, avoid using Bootstrap classes directly in view files.
 Instead, create a class that extends Bootstrap classes (see fig 3).
+This doesn't mean that you create a custom class for everything.
+You can use Bootstrap classes in the HTML, but opt for using existing defined styles or abstracting to more generic reusable styles that extend Bootstrap.

 	**Fig. 3**
   	```